Twinkle Star Sprites

-is a 1996 scrolling shooter arcade game developed by ADK and published by SNK.
+is a 1996 vertically scrolling shooter video game developed by ADK and published by SNK for the Neo Geo arcade and home platforms.
 It was ADK's last production for the Neo Geo.
 Two players are each in separate, side-by-side, vertically scrolling levels.
 Combinations of shots and timed power-ups damage the other player.
 These attacks also serve as counters to the opponent's attack.